-Objective: Sound corporate governance, compliance and risk management frameworks.
+Objective: Sound corporate governance, compliance and risk management frameworks

 Under the provisions of the Contract Cleaning Industry (Portable Long Service Leave) Act 2005 ('the Act'), the Contract Cleaning Industry (Portable Long Service Leave) Authority ('the Authority') is governed by a board of directors ('the Board').

-The Board reports to the Attorney General and Minister for Justice, the Honourable Jarrod Bleijie MP, at specified quarterly intervals concerning the Authority's operational and financial performance.
+The Board reports to the Attorney-General and Minister for Justice, the Honourable Jarrod Bleijie MP via the Department of Justice and Attorney-General at specified quarterly intervals concerning the Authority's operational and financial performance.

 The Contract Cleaning Industry (Portable Long Service Leave) Scheme ('the Scheme') is administered by QLeave, on behalf of the Authority.
-QLeave is remunerated for this administration under the terms of an Administration and Cost Sharing Agreement, executed by the Authority's board and QLeave's board.
+QLeave is remunerated for this administration under the terms of an Administration and Cost Sharing Agreement, executed by both the Authority's board and QLeave's board.
 The core role of the Board is responsibility for the Authority's commercial policy management.
 The Board's other functions include:

-- \rightarrow ensuring that, as far as possible, the Authority achieves and acts in accordance with its goals and objectives outlined in its Corporate Plan, and - → ensuring that the Authority performs its functions in an appropriate, effective and efficient way.
+- → ensuring that, as far as possible, the Authority achieves and acts in accordance with its goals and objectives outlined in its Strategic Plan, and - \rightarrow ensuring that the Authority performs its functions in an appropriate, effective and efficient way.

-The Board determines the strategic directions of the Authority, oversees the development of the Corporate Plan which outlines the Authority's objectives, and monitors the Authority's financial and operational performance.
+The Board determines the strategic direction of the Authority, oversees the development of the Strategic Plan which outlines the Authority's objectives, and monitors the Authority's financial and operational performance.